alvr-org/ALVR/CONTRIBUTING.md

+# AI usage
+We follow roughly the policy of the [`rustc` project](https://rustfoundation.org/policy/internal-ai-usage-policy/).

+Integrating and remarking some points:

+- AI contributions are allowed, but contributors must completely understand and "own" the coding decisions made.
+- Contributors must be able to discuss without using AI copy-pasted responses.
+This applies both to GitHub issues/PRs **and Discord messages in development channels**
+- The PRs description must at least contain some human written summary of the content of the code.
+- We reserve the right to ignore and close big PRs that show no human effort.

 # Style

 Checklist for code style.
 This is on top of common Rust styling rules.
-These rules are not mandatory but I might point them out if not respected in PRs :) -zarik
+These rules are not mandatory but they might be pointed out if not respected in PRs.

 ## Naming